mthomason12/battlenet-api-browser/README.md

 ## Roadmap

-- Finish adding API endpoints
+- Finish adding viewers for each data type
 - Add a custom browse component for every type of data
 - JSON import (allowing backup/restore with JSON files)
 - Search function